Threespot/tolaria/README.md

 ### Features

 - Fully responsive (and we think it's beautiful too!)
+- A complete email-based authentication system is included.
+There are no passwords to manage.
 - Automatically builds navigation and admin routes for you.
 - Automatically creates simple index screens, show screens, and text search tools, which you can expand.
 - Includes a handful of advanced form fields, notably a fullscreen Markdown editor and searchable select/tag lists.
 - Assists in providing inline help and documentation to your editors.
-  No passwords to manage!
-Tolaria uses email-based authentication.
 - No magic DSL.
-Work directly in ERB on admin forms, index views, and inspection screens.
+Work directly in ERB on all admin views.
-- Completely divorced/compartmentalized from the rest of the Rails application.
-Does not use `to_param`.
+- Compartmentalized from the rest of the Rails application, and does not rely on the behavior of `to_param`.
-- Easily overridable on a case-by-case basis for more advanced CMS functionality.
+- Easily overridable on a case-by-case basis.
 - Designed for use on Heroku, in containers, and on websites with TLS.
 - Modest dependencies.